kynomatix/Gemlaunch_fun/replit.md

 ### Wallet Connection System
 A modal-based system supports Kastle, KasWare, and MetaMask.
 It uses challenge-response authentication, `WalletManager` module for provider abstraction, and handles MetaMask account switching with auto-disconnect on change.
 API endpoints manage nonce generation, verification, session status, and disconnection.
 UI conditionally renders access based on wallet connection status.

+### Enhanced Marketplace Search
+The marketplace features a comprehensive search system that searches across multiple token fields: token name, symbol, contract address, and creator username/wallet address.
+Search operates in real-time with case-insensitive matching and works seamlessly with all filter categories (trending, social, new, gainers, near-grad, graduated, pro, basic).
+The implementation includes null-safe handling to prevent crashes when token data is incomplete.
+The search bar expands to 400-750px on desktop for comfortable multi-term searches.

 ## Design Patterns
 Adheres to an MVC pattern, separating templates (views), Flask routes (controllers), and models.
 Utilizes efficient static asset organization and a component-based CSS approach.